-It is unclear why Orville traveled to Michigan or what drew him to Kalamazoo, a small industrial city in the southwestern part of the state.
-But by 1890, Orville had settled in Kalamazoo and had taken up the hobby of making musical instruments.
+It is unclear why Orville travelled from his home in upstate New York to Michigan, but records indicate his concerns about health and well being, and it is possible that he may have been drawn initially to Battle Creek to seek therapy at a world-famous health spa run by Dr. John Harvey Kellog.
+Regardless of the reasons for his move, by 1890 he ended up in Kalamazoo, a small industrial city in the southwestern part of the state where he took up the hobby of making musical instruments.
 In 1885, Orville had a job as a clerk at A.P.
-Sprague's shoe store at 118 East Main Street, and by 1893 he was working as a clerk at Butters Restaurant on 216 East Main.
+Sprague’s shoe store at 118 East Main Street, and by 1893 he was working as a clerk at Butters Restaurant on 216 East Main.
 His day jobs were supporting his hobby, and his hobby was soon to play a totally different role in his life.

 On May 11, 1896, Orville filed for his first and only patent.
 That document, U.S. Patent No. 598,245, was issued on February 1, 1898 and contained his ideas for the construction of a mandolin with a carved top and back, and with sides that were cut from a solid piece of wood rather than being bent from thin strips.
 Orville felt that the bent and multi-pieced back of the then popular bowl-back mandolins did not possess “that degree of sensitive resonance and vibratory action necessary to produce the power and quality of tone and melody found in” his instruments.
 A further embellishment of his patent was that the heel of the neck was hollowed out to provide an additional sound chamber which he hoped would offer improved tonal qualities.

 Orville’s earliest instruments were quite unusual and featured carved soundboards, black painted surfaces, elaborate inlays, and rims (“ribs”) cut from a solid piece of wood rather than being bent into their final shape.